NicolaiVArends/BachelorThesis/README.md

 1. Open the folder `notebooks`.

-2. Locate and open the files
+2. Locate and open the files that

 3. Click run all

-### Unittesting in Jupyter Notebook
+### Unittesting

-For
+For testing the functio unittesting, tin jupyter